 A service of the President's Committee on Employment of People with Disabilities.

-A research and training centre located within the Department of Educational Psychology in the Faculty of Education at the University of Alberta in Edmonton, Canada; activities include research, student training, publication, and selected clinical services for children and adults with intellectual disabilityand other disorders that affect learning and originate in the childhood.
+A research and training center located within the Department of Educational Psychology in the Faculty of Education at the University of Alberta in Edmonton, Canada; activities include research, student training, publication, and selected clinical services for children and adults with intellectual and developmental disabilities as well as related disabilities that affect learning and originate in the childhood.

 The Web site of a company that offers over 70 special needs software packages for individuals with developmental disabilities, language-learning disabilities, physical disabilities, and autism.

 "The largest, most comprehensive guide to mental health online."

 The general aims of this center are the acquisition of new knowledge on intellectual disability and related aspects of human development and the training of research personnel.